rorynolan/nandb/README.md

 #### Problems

 If you run into problems during your installation, it's most likely that your installation of `rJava` didn't work.
 Try running `install.packages("rJava")` and try to work through the errors there.
 If that still doesn't work, try googling "install rJava" for your operating system e.g. "install rJava Ubuntu".
 The second most likely culprit is `EBImage` so similarly have a google of "install EBImage".
 If you get these to work, then try the installation instructions again.
-If you still can't get it to work, feel free to contact us via the issues page associated with this repo.
+If you still can't get it to work, feel free to contact me via the issues page associated with this repo.

 ### Updates